 The Land Use By-law (LUB) is the primary companion document to the Municipal Planning Strategy.
 The LUB is the means by which Town Council will carry out the intent of the Municipal Planning Strategy for land use and development purposes.
 This is done through specific municipal regulations and standards, for matters ranging from permitted land uses within each zone, property setback requirements, lot area and frontage requirements, landscaping requirements, sign and fencing requirements, and much more.

-To confirm zoning for a property in Bridgewater, you may request a zoning confirmation letter ($100 fee) from the Town's Development Officer, who may be contacted at 902-541-4369 or This email address is being protected from spambots.
-You need JavaScript enabled to view it..
+To confirm zoning for a property in Bridgewater, you may request a zoning confirmation letter ($100 fee) from the Town's Development Officer, who may be contacted at 902-521-2582 or

 For general information on the various processes, please refer to the following table or scroll down.